burner-wallet/burner-wallet-2/README.md

   />
 ```

+### Full documentation

+Visit https://burner-wallet.readthedocs.io/ for more documentation on using the Burner Wallet libraries.

 ### Building a Wallet

 #### Simple, customized wallet

-Do you want to customize your own version of the wallet?.
+Do you want to customize your own version of the wallet?
 This repo contains the source files for
 the Burner Wallet 2 libraries, but you don't need to download or fork this to build a Burner Wallet!

 Check out [sample-wallet](https://github.com/burner-wallet/sample-wallet) to build a simple,